Juniper/healthbot-rules/README.md

 # How to contribute

 ### Juniper Employees
-- Subscribe to 'jfit-rules-official' alias on jam.juniper.net
+- Subscribe to 'healthbot-rules-official' alias on jam.juniper.net
 - Create a personal fork of the project on Github
 - Clone the fork on your local machine.
 Your remote repo on Github is called origin
 - Add the original repository as a remote called upstream